zpainter/iassist/content/about/regional-report-2003-2004-europe.md

 This is important for an archive in the Swiss context for three reasons:

 1.  to learn the problems linked to the production of quality data;
-2.  to better the image of the archive in the researcher\'s community by giving quickly access to important data;
+2.  to better the image of the archive in the researcher's community by giving quickly access to important data;
 3.  to stress that, for these programs, the concept of infrastructure for the social sciences was introduced in a special section of the